Open-Science-at-UBC/Open-Science-101/OS101/OS101_Unit5.md

 ## Initial Investment of Time and Money
 - cost of maintaining data in an open repository - time needed to learn about OS practices - may need to learn new technologies - much more time required in planning phases of study (but reduces time required later)

-## Intellectual Property Rights
+## Privacy and Intellectual Property Rights
 - fear of being scooped - free market incentive to create in conflict with opening science - public/private partnership issues - more important in some areas of study than in others - e.g. pharmaceutical industry

-## Privacy and Security Issues
-- confidentiality of data (e.g. patient names, demographic information), national security issues - solution: anonymization of data - compliance with security requirements (not all obstacles can be overcome)
+- confidentiality of data (e.g. patient names, demographic information) - solution: anonymization of data - ensure security requirements for privacy of data are met (not all obstacles can be overcome)
 -
 ## Lack of Knowledge
 Researchers at any level may feel reluctant to switch to Open Science practices.